Japanese popular culture: History

 The entertainment industry was vital to Japan's postwar reconstruction.
 The desire to create fantasies was present but, the economy drove the entertainment industry.
 Technology was the heart of Japan's rebuilding since, they believed it was the only reason they lost the war.
 Pop culture began to dominate the entertainment industry.
 For example, Japan used the resources they had in order to make toy cars that ultimately helped them rebuild the economy.
 After Japan was banned from using metal to make toys, they used old cans instead.
 In doing so, they were able to produce toys in exchange for food for the school children.
 The toy industry is just one of the industries that ultimately influenced pop culture during this era.

 Prior to World War II Japanese cinema produced films that supported the war efforts and encouraged Japanese citizens to fight for their country.
 The movie industry produced inspirational patriotic tales that portrayed Japanese militia as victors, heroes, and people who sacrificed themselves for a greater cause.
-However, the first cinematic blockbuster of the postwar era was Gojira which, did not share the same support as other films.
+However, the first cinematic blockbuster of the postwar era was Godzilla which, did not share the same support as other films.
 For Japan, this film represented a return to popular entertainment that catered to the move towards technology.
-Gojira showed the destruction of Tokyo and the atomic bomb that victimized Japan during the war in order to gain opposition towards the war.
+Godzilla showed the destruction of Tokyo and the atomic bomb that victimized Japan during the war in order to gain opposition towards the war.
 Japanese cinema was dominated by militaristic storytelling and was controlled by the policies and agendas of Japan's totalitarian state.
 Films during the postwar era were used to foster new idols and icons in order for Japanese people to begin to reimagine themselves.
 Japanese cinemas produced films that demonstrated why they should be against the war and all the destruction and casualties that came along with it.
 As time went on the film industry progressed from targeting adult audiences to targeting children.
 Since the 1990s, when the Japanese economy suffered a prolonged recession, narratives of psychosocial angst have manifested widely in Japanese popular culture.